-Translating Gutenberg blocks is really straight forward by using TranslatePress.
-In this tutorial we’ll focus on how to translate Gutenberg blocks of any type, including headings, paragraphs with different formatting, quotes, lists, buttons and more.
+Translating Gutenberg blocks is really straightforward by using the free TranslatePress multilingual plugin.
+In this tutorial, we’ll focus on how to translate Gutenberg blocks of any type, including headings, paragraphs with different formatting, quotes, lists, images, buttons, and more.

-Gutenberg is the new editor for WordPress, which will make it to core in WordPress 5.0, and has a strong impact on the whole publishing experience.
-It seeks to make it easy for anyone to create rich, flexible content layouts.
+Gutenberg is the default editor for WordPress, which is part of the core since WordPress 5.0.
+It has a strong impact on the whole WordPress publishing experience, making it easy for anyone to create rich, flexible content layouts.

 Gutenberg blocks are a great tool for building and styling different types of content, without having to write a single line of code.
 If you’re looking to make your site available in multiple languages, you need a simple way to translate the content from each Gutenberg block.